 Unit 5.5 Chemicals Law, Administration

-The Chemicals Act (ChemG) names the Federal Office for Chemicals (BfC) at the Federal Institute for Occupational Safety and Health (BAuA) as the competent authority for various areas of chemicals legislation.
-Unit 5.5 advises the BfC on legal problems arising in these areas.
+The Chemicals Act (ChemG) names the Federal Office for Chemicals (BfC) at the Federal Institute for Occupational Safety and Health as the competent authority for various areas of chemicals legislation.
+Unit 5.5 advises on legal problems arising in these areas.

-Unit 5.5 supports Division 5 (Federal Office for Chemicals, BfC) within the context of legal matters regarding the enforcement of chemicals and biocides legislation, as well as further areas of chemicals legislation in Germany.
+Unit 5.5 supports the BfC in the enforcement of chemicals and biocides legislation, as well as further areas of chemicals legislation in Germany.
 This includes the following tasks: